ksandermann/cloud-toolbox/README.md

 # custom ca certificates`
 All CAs placed inside ```~/ca-certificates``` on the host system will be mounted into the container and trusted on startup.

-# helm 3 and terraform 0.14/0.15
+# terraform <=0.14 and >=0.15
-While a lot of projects are upgrading to helm 3, helm 2 will probably still be around for some time.
-As helm 3 does not provide backwards-compatibility, both versions are installed in parallel in cloud-toolbox.
-Helm 2 can be used via binary `helm2`, while helm3 can be used natively using `helm`.
+While a lot of projects and workspaces have already been upgraded to terraform >= 0.15, terraform 0.14 remains necessary to ugprade old workspaces.
-The same pattern applies to terraform 0.14 and 1 - 0.14 can be used via binary `terraform14`, while 1 is available via binary `terraform`.
+0.14 can be used via binary `terraform14`, while 1 is available via binary `terraform`.

 # versioning
 Release tags will be build following pattern YYYY-MM-dd-version.